|Admission of a Conditional Member to an SMSF||$800|

 What is conditional membership?

-Having a DBA Lawyers’ SMSF deed is a pre-requisite of having conditional members.
+Having a DBA Lawyers’ SMSF deed and a DBA Lawyers’ corporate trustee is a pre-requisite of having conditional members.
 If you do not have a DBA Lawyers’ SMSF deed, click here.
+If you do not have a DBA Lawyers’ constitution, click here.

 - Member application and consent form